naomierrr/customer_behavior_analysis/README.md

 2. SQL: Import the cleaned CSV into PostgreSQL and execute customer_behavior_sql_queries.sql.
 3. Power BI: Open customer_behavior_dashboard.pbix to view interactive visuals (requires Power BI Desktop).
 4. Documentation: Review the Analysis_Report.pdf for deep-dive business insights.

+Acknowledgments
+Special thanks to Amlan Mohanty for the excellent tutorial that guided this project's structure and analysis.